-Amniotic bands refer to free floating blind ending amnion with an intact chorionic membrane.
-In certain situations, they lead to the amniotic band syndrome.
+Amniotic bands refer to free-floating blind-ending amnion with an intact chorionic membrane.
+In certain situations, they lead to amniotic band syndrome.
 They should not be confused with amniotic shelves which refer to the presence of amnion folding around pre-existing uterine adhesions.
 Some advocate fetoscopic release of amniotic bands in selected cases 1-3.

 - 1. Soldado F, Aguirre M, Peiró JL et-al. Fetoscopic release of extremity amniotic bands with risk of amputation.
 J Pediatr Orthop.
 29 (3): 290-3. doi:10.1097/BPO.0b013e31819c405f - Pubmed citation

 - 2. Hüsler MR, Wilson RD, Horii SC et-al. When is fetoscopic release of amniotic bands indicated?
 Review of outcome of cases treated in utero and selection criteria for fetal surgery.
 Prenat.
 Diagn.
 2009;29 (5): 457-63. doi:10.1002/pd.2222 - Pubmed citation

 - 3. Benacerraf BR.
 Ultrasound of fetal syndromes.
 Churchill Livingstone.
 (2008) ISBN:0443066418.
 Read it at Google Books - Find it at Amazon